YuukanOO/uniformcss.com/get-started/introduction/overview.md

 <h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-silver-200 leading-0 text-black radius-round">7</span> Exclude or include only the properties you need</h4>

-Almost every aspect of Uniform CSS is optional, you can very quickly exclude and include any number of properties.
+Every aspect of Uniform CSS is optional, you can quickly exclude all properties and only include what you need.

 ```scss
 // styles.scss